heycomputer/pudd/dev/SETUP.md

 # Development Environment Setup

-This guide will help you set up a development environment for pudd.
+This guide will help you set up a development environment for pudding.

 ## Prerequisites